Simonds Parish, Saint John County, New Brunswick

-Simonds is a civil parish in Saint John County, New Brunswick, Canada.
+Simonds is a geographic parish in Saint John County, New Brunswick, Canada.

-For governance purposes it is divided between the local service districts of Fairfield and the parish of Simonds, both of which are members of the Fundy Regional Service Commission (FRSC).
+For governance purposes Simonds is divided between the village of Fundy-St. Martins and the Fundy rural district, both of which are members of the Fundy Regional Service Commission.

+Prior to the 2023 governance reform, the parish was divided for governance purposes between the local service districts of Fairfield and the parish of Simonds.
+Fairfield and most of Simonds helped form Fundy-St. Martins, while the Red Head area of the Simonds LSD was assigned to the rural district.

 Contrary to the map image on this page, Simonds does not and never has included the City of Saint John within its boundaries, although Saint John did annex part of Simonds in 1967.

 Origin of name

 The parish may have been named in honour of Charles Simonds, Speaker of the House of Assembly when the parish was erected, or his family, who were prominent in the early history of the province.

 History

 Simonds was erected in 1839 from Portland Parish.

 In 1902 an error in the boundaries of Saint John was corrected, returning part of Simonds.
 The error occurred in 1889 when Saint John was amalgamated with Portland Parish and its boundary description was rewritten, misstating the boundary at Drurys Cove.

 In 1973 the territory annexed by Saint John in 1967 was formally removed in the revision of the Territorial Division Act.